sameer614614/paybillswithus.com/docs/database-architecture.md

 # Database Architecture & Setup Guide

-This document explains how to stand up the initial relational database for the paybillswithus.com platform on your GoDaddy VPS, align it with the JWT-based authentication flow, and support the user capabilities currently exposed in the front-end prototype.
-It intentionally focuses on the user portal first; the admin and agent portals will be layered on top of this foundation later.
+This document explains how to stand up the relational database for the paybillswithus.com platform on your GoDaddy VPS, align it with the JWT-based authentication flow, and support the customer, admin, and agent capabilities implemented in the codebase.
+The customer portal remains the public entry point while the admin and agent consoles are deployed behind restricted hostnames, but all three experiences share the same PostgreSQL schema.

 ---